ReproNim/module-dataprocessing/_episodes/06-testing.md

 A common practice is that every single pull request to the main branch of the project repository is automatically build and tested before merging.
-That way, the team can easily  detect conflicts in compilation and execution of your code.
+That way, the team can easily  detect conflicts in compilation and execution of the code.

 For a list of CI principles with detailed explanation you can check online resources: